Turing-Online-Safety-Codebase/dodo-learning/data_statement.md

 ## Curation Rationale

-The purpose of the \textsc{DoDo} dataset is to train, evaluate, and refine language models for classification tasks related to understanding online conversations directed at footballers and MPs.
+The purpose of the DoDo dataset is to train, evaluate, and refine language models for classification tasks related to understanding online conversations directed at footballers and MPs.

 ## Language Variety